awbennett/academic-website/content/publication/bennett-2020-off/index.md

     we show optimal balancing can be combined with such learned ratios to obtain policy value while avoiding direct modeling of reward functions.
-We establish theoretical guarantees of consistency, and benchmark our method empirically.
+We establish theoretical guarantees of consistency, and benchmark our method empirically.'''
-'''
 featured: false
 publication: '*arXiv preprint arXiv:2007.13893*'
 url_pdf: https://arxiv.org/pdf/2007.13893.pdf